-A 31-year-old male presented to the outpatient clinic with a two-year history of focal-onset seizures that progressed to bilateral tonic-clonic seizures.
-The seizures typically began with discomfort around the back of his head, followed by lightheadedness and rhythmic jerking of the entire body that lasted for about two minutes.
-Afterward, the patient regained full consciousness within 5-10 minutes but had no recollection of the event.
-Seizures occurred approximately once daily and were often triggered by exhaustion.
-His medical history included hypertension, which was well-controlled with Amlodipine 10 mg.
-The patient denied any history of head trauma, stroke, or childhood seizures.

-On physical examination, the patient was fully conscious with no neurological deficits, and his Mini-Mental State Examination score was 30, indicating normal cognitive function.
-The patient was prescribed Phenytoin 100 mg three times daily and further diagnostic evaluations were planned.
-However, he did not attend his next scheduled appointment and was subsequently lost to follow-up.
+Male, 31-year-old, presented to the outpatient clinic with a history of focal onset to bilateral tonic-clonic seizures in the last two years.
+The seizure was initially preceded by a discomfort around the back of his head, followed by a lightheadedness, and a rhythmic whole-body jerk for around two minutes.
+The patient fully regained consciousness 5-10 minutes after the seizure and was unable to remember the preceding event.
+The seizure frequency was around once daily and usually triggered when the patient was exhausted.
+His past history was significant for hypertension which was controlled with Amlodipine 10 mg.
+A previous history of head trauma, stroke, or childhood seizure was denied.
+On physical examination, the patient was fully conscious with no neurological deficit.
+His Mini-Mental State Examination score was 30.
+The patient was given Phenytoin 100 mg three times daily and was planned for further diagnostic evaluation.
+However, the patient did not return during the next scheduled appointment and was considered lost to follow-up.

-Two years later, the patient was incidentally referred back to the outpatient clinic for further diagnostic evaluation.
-His seizure frequency had significantly decreased with regular Phenytoin use, although he still experienced seizures once or twice a month, typically following high-intensity activities or stressful situations.
-The seizures were similar in nature to those he had previously experienced.

-The patient underwent a comprehensive laboratory evaluation to rule out potential causes of acute symptomatic seizures.
-His serum electrolytes were normal (Sodium: 137 mmol/L; Potassium: 3.7 mmol/L; Chloride: 109 mmol/L).
-Complete blood count showed normal results (Hemoglobin: 15.9 g/dL; White Blood Cells: 11,000 cells/ μ L; Platelets: 314,000 cells/ μ L).
-Other metabolic panels were also within normal limits (ALT: 24.7 IU/L; AST: 22.8 IU/L; Creatinine: 0.81 mg/dL; Blood urea nitrogen: 8.3 mg/dL; Albumin: 4.47 g/dL).
-An electroencephalogram (EEG) showed a decreased background rhythm in the left hemisphere without epileptiform discharge.

-Magnetic resonance imaging and angiography (MRI/MRA) revealed a large suspected arteriovenous malformation (AVM) (9.3 x $3.4 \times 4.3 \text{ cm}$) in the left cerebral hemisphere, fed by arteries from both the left and right anterior cerebral arteries and the left middle cerebral artery.
-The lesion was classified as Spetzler-Martin Grade V (Figure 1).
+The patient was incidentally referred to our outpatient clinic two years later for further diagnostic evaluation.
+His seizure frequency was significantly decreased following routine consumption of Phenytoin.
+However, the patient still experienced seizures once or twice a month usually after high-intensity activities and during stressful conditions.
+The seizure type was similar to the previous history.
+The patient underwent a complete laboratory evaluation to rule out a possible cause of an acute symptomatic seizure.
+Serum electrolyte was normal (Sodium: 137 mmol/L; Potassium: 3.7 mmol/L, Chloride: 109 mmol/L), complete blood count was normal (Hemoglobin: 15.9 g/dL; White Blood Cell: 11.000 cells/μL; Platelet: 314000 cells/μL), other metabolic panels were also within normal limit (ALT: 24.7 IU/L; AST: 22.8 IU/L; Creatinine: 0.81 mg/dL; Blood urea nitrogen: 8.3mg/dL; Albumin: 4.47 g/dL).
+An electroencephalography (EEG) examination revealed an asymmetrical decreased background rhythm in the left hemisphere with no epileptiform discharge.
+A head magnetic resonance imaging and angiography (MRI/MRA) examination revealed a suspicion of giant AVM (9.3 x 3.4 x 4.3 cm) in the left cerebral hemisphere with feeding artery from the left and right anterior cerebral artery and left middle cerebral artery, Spetzler-Martin Grade V (Figure 1).

-Figure 1. a-c T2-weighted MRI images showing an intraparenchymal flow void suggestive of a vascular malformation (CPA) in the left frontal lobe with an initial suspicion of a giant cerebral AVM
+Figure 1. a-c T2-weighted MRI images showing an intraparenchymal flow void suggestive of a vascular malformation (CPA) in the left frontal lobe with an initial suspicion of a giant cerebral AVM.

-A cerebral digital subtraction angiography (DSA) was arranged one month after the MRI examination and revealed a diffuse CPA with arterial feeder from the contralateral anterior cerebral artery through anterior communicating artery, with draining vein to the cortical veins, internal cerebral veins, and continued to the superior sagittal sinus and straight sinus (Figure 2).
+A cerebral digital subtraction angiography (DSA) was arranged one month after the MRI examination and revealed a diffuse CPA with arterial feeder from the contralateral anterior cerebral artery through anterior communicating artery, with draining vein to the cortical veins, internal cerebral veins, and continue to the superior sagittal sinus and straight sinus (Figure 2).
 Following this diagnosis, conservative medical management with antiepileptic and antihypertensive drugs was chosen over endovascular intervention.
 The patient was advised to monitor his blood pressure daily and avoid stress or exhaustion which may precipitate his seizure.

 Figure 2.
-Cerebral DSA showed diffuse angiopathy with capillary ectasia in the left hemisphere, lacking a dominant arterial feeder and early venous phase, suggestive of CPA.
-Views include: right ICA injection (a, b); left ICA injection (c, d); left vertebral artery injection (e, f).
+Cerebral DSA of the patient revealed a diffuse angiopathy with capillary ectasia in the left hemisphere with lack of dominant arterial feeder and no early venous phase, suggestive of a CPA.
+Anteroposterior (a) and lateral (b) view of the right ICA injection; anteroposterior (c) and lateral (d) view of the left ICA injection; anteroposterior (e) and lateral (f) view of the left vertebral artery injection.